 Television and Radio Airtime.
-Television and radio airtime receivables are unsecured, noninterest-bearing and are generally on 60-90 day terms upon receipt of invoice by the customers.
+Television and radio airtime receivables are unsecured, noninterestbearing and are generally on 60-90 day terms upon receipt of invoice by the customers.
 The receivables are normally collected within 360 days.

 Television and radio airtime receivables include unbilled airtime receivables, arising when advertisements have been aired but billing or acceptance by the customer has been delayed due to time lag in completing all required documents.
+As of December 31, 2021 and 2020, the total unbilled airtime receivables, assessed as contract assets, amounted to ₱24.32 million and ₱178.91 million, respectively.